Club Related Ride or Event

 |Oct 21, 2017 - OHV Ambassadors "Show Me" ride in the Bumble Bee OHV area|

 The AZ State Parks OHV Ambassadors program are doing one of their Fall schedule "Show Me" Rides in the Bumble Bee OHV Area on Saturday, Oct 21st departing the Bumble Bee staging area at 9:00AM.
-I am also an OHV Ambassador and will be a second flight leader on this ride.
-I have really enjoyed the Ambassadors past "Show Me" rides at the Boulders OHV Area, Morristown/Jackass Flats, and Vulture Mtn riding areas.
+I am also an OHV Ambassador and have really enjoyed their past "Show Me" rides at the Boulders OHV Area, Morristown/Jackass Flats, and Vulture Mtn riding areas.
 Some of the AAR members also went on their Parker AZ and Bouse AZ rides.

 I figure some AAR members and visitors might want to attend their "Show Me" ride as a show of support for this dedicated Arizona State Parks volunteer organization as well as having some fun on a great ride.

 I think the OHV Ambassadors ride leader, David Q, may take the clockwise Backway to Cleator route through Black Canyon Creek and Turkey Creek, IF the water is NOT running too high.
 He is also including some of my scenic stops at the local historical mines in the Bumble Bee/Cleator area that I normally do on my "Cleator Yacht Club" rides.
 To break up the group, I will be helping as a second flight leader doing a counterclockwise route through the Bumble Bee OHV Area and visiting the historical mine sites.